pymor/pymor/docs/source/tutorial_optimization.rst

 the :func:`~pymor.algorithms.greedy.rb_greedy` already suffices to converge to the same minimum.
 In our case we choose ``atol=1e-2`` and yield a very low dimensional space.
-In general, however, it is not a priorily clear how to choose ``atol`` in order to arrive at a minimum which is close enough to the true optimum.
+In general, however, it is not a priori clear how to choose ``atol`` in order to arrive at a minimum which is close enough to the true optimum.